Improve physical and mental health

-Generalized anxiety disorder is a common condition linked to a hyperactivated nervous system response to the bustle of everyday life.
-Through meditative inward focus, yoga reduces cortisol, a hormone linked to the stress response.
+Generalised anxiety disorder is a common condition linked to a hyperactivated nervous system response to the bustle of everyday life.
+Through meditative inwards focus, yoga reduces cortisol, a hormone linked to the stress response.
 At the same time, it is thought to increase activity of alpha brain waves, boosting our peace of mind.

 Exercise and mindfulness are key components of yoga and have been used successfully to help treat depression.
 A recent meta-analysis of eight studies noted that hatha yoga in particular may be beneficial and could promote positive thoughts and self-acceptance in people who are depressed.

 A good sleep is crucial to physical and mental well-being.
-Over time, late nights and early mornings can reduce immune function, dampen mood, and even increase the risk of a heart attack.
+Over time, late nights and early mornings can reduce immune function, dampen mood and even increase the risk of a heart attack.
 High levels of physical and mental stress can lead to a restless night.
-Just 30 minutes of gentle yoga that emphasizes breathing and meditation can help us wind down.
-For chronic sleep disorders, such as insomnia, yoga may increase total sleep time, reduce awakenings through the night, and improve overall sleep quality.
+Just 30 minutes of gentle yoga that emphasises breathing and meditation can help us wind down.
+For chronic sleep disorders, such as insomnia, yoga may increase total sleep time, reduce awakenings through the night and improve overall sleep quality.

 How does it work?